Scattering using real-time path integrals: Introduction

 The next step is to insert complete sets of intermediate states that separately diagonalize both the kinetic energy, $p^2/2\mu$, and potential energy, $V$.
 The integrals over the intermediate momenta are Gaussian Fresnel integrals which can be performed analytically.
 What remains is the large $N$ limit of $N$-dimensional integrals over the real line.
 Each integral is interpreted as an integral over all space at a given time slice.
 These steps are standard \cite{Feynman_2} and can be found in any textbook that covers path integrals.
 The new steps are: \begin{itemize}

-\item[1] Replace each of the $N$ integrals over the real line by a sum of integrals over small intervals.
-These intervals represent windows that a continuous path passes through at each time slice.
+\item[1.)]
+Replace each of the $N$ integrals over the real line by a sum of integrals over small intervals.
+These intervals represent windows that a path passes through at each time slice.
 The limit that the width of the finite intervals vanish, and the finite endpoints of the semi-infinite intervals become infinite is eventually taken.
 For computational purposes the intervals should be sufficiently small so the potential is approximately constant on each interval and is approximately zero on the semi-infinite intervals.

-\item[2] The next step is to perform the integrals over the different products of N intervals, one for each time slice, {\it assuming that the potential is zero}.
+\item[2.)]
+The next step is to perform the integrals over the different products of N intervals, one for each time slice, {\it assuming that the potential is zero}.
 The results are complex quantities that are labeled by $N$ space intervals, $\{I_{n_1}, \dots I_{n_N}\}$; one interval for each time slice.
 Each sequence of intervals defines a cylinder set.
 A cylinder set is an ordered set of $N$ windows at $N$ intermediate times.
-Every continuous path goes through a unique cylinder set.
+Every path goes through a unique cylinder set.
+Thus each cylinder set represents an equivalence class of paths.
 It is elementary to show that the sum of these integrals over all possible N-fold products of intervals (cylinder sets) is 1.
 This allows these integrals to be interpreted as complex probabilities that a path is an element of the associated cylinder set.

-\item[3] If the intervals are sufficiently small so the potential is approximately locally constant on each interval, then the sum of products of the complex probabilities with $e^{-i \sum V(x_i) \Delta t}$, where $x_i$ is any sample point in the $i^{th}$ interval in the cylinder set, converges to the ``path integral'' defined by the Trotter formula.
+\item[3.)]
+If the intervals are sufficiently small so the potential is approximately locally constant on each interval, then the sum of products of the complex probabilities with $e^{-i \sum V(x_i) \Delta t}$, where $x_i$ is any sample point in the $i^{th}$ interval in the cylinder set, converges to the ``path integral'' defined by the Trotter product formula.
 Because the potential is only needed at a finite set of sample points, this last step makes the method applicable to any-short range potential,

 \end{itemize}